elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

 ---
 title: Markdown cheat sheet
-summary: This is a cheat sheet to showcase what is possible within the markdown pages.
+summary: This cheat sheet shows what is possible in Markdown pages.
 contributors: [Bert Droesbeke]
 search_exclude: true
 ---

-We use Markdown files to manage the content on RDMkit in a structured and easy to edit way.
-For more information about Markdown, please check the [Markdown guidelines](https://guides.github.com/features/mastering-markdown/).
-If you want more information about the specific markdown flavor we use, Kramdown, please checkout the [Kramdown documentation](https://kramdown.gettalong.org/parser/kramdown.html).
+We use Markdown files to manage content in RDMkit in a structured way that is easy to edit.
+For more information about Markdown, see the [GitHub Markdown documentation](https://docs.github.com/en/get-started/writing-on-github).
+For more information about the Markdown flavour used by the theme, Kramdown, see the [Kramdown documentation](https://kramdown.gettalong.org/parser/kramdown.html).

-Besides the syntax to describe the main content on which this page focuses, we also make use of metadata fields in the Markdown.
-If you want to know more about them and how they can unlock certain features on pages, please go to our [page metadata](page_metadata) page
+Besides the syntax used for main content, RDMkit also uses metadata fields in Markdown files.
+To learn how metadata unlocks page features, see [Page metadata](page_metadata).

 ## Titles